In cases where workers suffer from work-related injuries, they should contact a work injury lawyer for legal advice and help.

 In cases where your burns were the result of the negligence of someone else, you may be able to recover compensation for your injuries through workers’ compensation or a personal injury lawsuit.
 Compensable losses may include past and future medical expenses, lost wages, and pain and suffering.

-Contact our Corpus Christi workplace injury attorney for a no obligation free consultation.
+Contact our Corpus Christi, TX workplace injury attorney for a no obligation free consultation.

 For more information, or to schedule an appointment with an experienced personal injury lawyer regarding a workplace accident, please contact us first!